Over the course of the last decade, companies of all shapes and sizes have focused increasingly on corporate social responsibility. In fact of the

 From years of working with businesses in the financial sector, I know that a career in finance can provide a lot of great benefits for graduates from many different backgrounds.

 As an industry (and especially since the rise of new technologies), finance is constantly evolving.
 What this means for graduate finance jobs is that they tend to be both fast-paced and varied, regardless of whether you’re a target-driven salesperson or someone a little more behind the scenes, like an analyst or a project manager.
-For someone who thrives under pressure and loves being kept on their toes, graduate finance jobs are a great choice.
+For someone who thrives under pressure and loves being kept on their toes, finance graduate jobs are a great choice.
 You’ll be exposed to a stimulating, challenging environment early on in your career - forcing you to learn quickly, develop existing skills, and grow in confidence.

 As well as being challenged in your day-to-day role, graduate finance jobs often provide opportunities to undertake training and gain qualifications.
 An employer will even sometimes cover the costs associated with taking an exam or attending a course, as well as account for the relevant time out of the office as study leave.

 This means that not only will you get the chance to learn about new things early on in your career, but you’ll be able to build up your CV with impressive credentials, and set yourself apart from the increasingly competitive pool of recent graduates.

 You never stop learning in finance - so progression is likely to be very quick.
 As a graduate, it’s unlikely that you’ll given as much responsibility in any sector other than finance, meaning that it will be a steep learning curve from the very start.

 And while most other industries focus on seniority (in terms of age) when considering progression, finance tends to focus more on skills and performance – giving graduates the freedom to move up the ranks extremely quickly if they put in the work.

 For many employees in the financial sector, knowing that the work they do will benefit others gives them great job satisfaction.